developer-zebra/developer-zebra-site/src/mdna/index.md

    video: https://www.zebra.com/content/dam/zebra_new_ia/en-us/solutions-verticals/product/Software/Mobility%20Software/mobility-dna/videos/mobility-dna-video.mp4/_jcr_content/renditions/original
    video_type: youtube
  - image-location: left
-   title: Simplified Scanning Configuration
+   title: Bluetooth Scanner Notifications
    subtitle: New in DataWedge
-   description: Scanning mode configuration is now more simplified with DataWedge.
+   description: Light a colored LED or play audio beeps based on user actions or barcodes scanned from a connected Bluetooth scanner.
+Users can then easily and quickly react based on the audio or visual feedback controlled by the Bluetooth scanner notifications API from DataWedge.
 DataWedge provides the capability for any application on the device to acquire data from various input sources, manipulate data based on basic or custom rules, and output data to the app.
    url: /datawedge/latest/guide/about/
-   video: R-5BOXFZ2cw
+   video: l85vNZdrZxw
    video_type: youtube
    button_text: Learn More
  - image-location: right